spryker/spryker-docs/docs/scos/dev/features/202009.0/return-management/building-a-return-management-process-best-practices.md

 title: Building a return management process- Best practices
 description: Choose a suitable return management process for your project.
 originalLink: https://documentation.spryker.com/v6/docs/building-a-return-management-process-best-practices
+originalArticleId: fdcf252a-7160-4fc5-9518-94855177a18a
 redirect_from:
   - /v6/docs/building-a-return-management-process-best-practices
   - /v6/docs/en/building-a-return-management-process-best-practices
 ---

 Before you can start accepting returns from Buyers, you need to build the returns management strategy that suits your business the best.
-This article contains scenarios that can help you choose the most suitable returns workflow and implement it using the Spryker [Return Management](https://documentation.spryker.com/docs/return-management) functionality.
+This article contains scenarios that can help you choose the most suitable returns workflow and implement it using the Spryker [Return Management](/docs/scos/dev/features/202009.0/return-management/return-management.html) functionality.

 <a name="scenario1"></a>